Asa-Hopkins/MultiStageQW/README.md

 The main innovations here are an improvement to the classic method of Chebyshev expansion for evaluating matrix exponentials, and a matrix-free method of calculating H|ψ>.
 The implementation is vectorised and tries to be efficient with cache usage and memory accesses, as memory bandwidth is the bottleneck.

+I have now also implemented quantum annealing, using commutator-free exponential time-integration to break a quantum anneal up into quantum walk stages.
+Parallelism is achieved by simply launching the process multiple times, as separate problem instances are embarrassingly parallel.

 The aim of the method here is to provide reasonable choices for hopping rate and evolution time for each stage without needing to tune or optimise them.
 I invite you to try different heuristics and see what works, but for now only the heuristics in my paper above are available.

 ## Requirements